 The input output peripherals devices used in the system are an alarm and a keypad.
 The alarm is triggered when one or all security breach is detected.
 When the security breach is detected, a signal or a beeper is triggered off, which will not stop making a sound until an authorized person provides a key.
 In this context, the key is the correct 4 digit codes being entered in the keypad.
 When the user enters the correct 4 digit codes into the keypad, the alarm will stop.
-But, when the user does not enter the correct 4 digit codes into the keypad, the alarm will stop automatically by the microcontroller.
+But, when the user does not enter the correct 4 digit codes into the keypad, the alarm will still be turned on for a period of time before it is stopped automatically by the microcontroller.